codevence/fair-wizard-guide/docs/applications/analytics/knowledge-models.rst

 The last tab, :guilabel:`Insights`, is the most complex.
 It shows us detailed information for each question and answer, such as the number of times a certain question was displayed to users and how these questions were answered.
 If we are viewing details of a value question, we can use search functionality to find the value we are interested in.

 Furthermore, we can also open various questions to see insights into how the Researchers are answering them.

+The Knowledge Model details on the right side show additional Knowledge Model metadata, such as ID, Description, License and Version.

+Lastly we can click on the :guilabel:`Open in Data Management Planner` button to open the actual Knowledge Model.

  .. figure:: knowledge-models/insights.png